Board of Governors

 Richard Goyder, MBA, MA

-Richard Goyder is Vice President, Personal Lending at Royal Bank of Canada.
+Richard Goyder is Vice President, Sales & Service Performance Management at Royal Bank of Canada.
 Before joining Royal Bank, he worked as an executive and consultant for a number of large financial institutions in the UK and Canada.
 Mr. Goyder holds an MA in philosophy, politics and economics from the University of Oxford and an MBA from INSEAD.
 At the community level, Mr. Goyder serves as a member of the Audit Committee of ACCES (Accessible Community Counselling & Employment Services) and is a mentor with TRIEC (Toronto Region Immigrant Employment Council) Mentoring Partnership, which matches mentors with recent immigrants, whose skills and professional backgrounds lie in similar areas to help improve access to employment.
-Mr. Goyder joined the Board of Seneca College on November 19, 2008 and is currently serving as Vice Chair.
+Mr. Goyder joined the Board of Seneca College on November 19, 2008 and is currently serving as Vice-Chair.

 Richard S. Lim, B.Comm., FCGA